 - 1 tablespoon hot sauce or Sriracha sauce

 - 1 teaspoon sesame seeds black or white

 - Place the nori sheet on a flat surface, such as a cutting board, shiny side down.
 Look at the fibres of the wrapper to see which way it needs to be rolled.

 - Add a third of the salmon to the right or left third of the nori sheet and top with two strips of pepper, cucumber and avocado.
 Add some green onion and a drizzle of mayonnaise and hot sauce.
 You can sprinkle with sesame seeds now or at a later stage, once the rolls are cut.

-- Lightly wet the top part of the nori sheet (the side you are rolling towards), just 1-2 cm of the wrapper.
+- Lightly wet the top part of the nori sheet (the side you are rolling towards), just 1 to 2-cm of the wrapper.
 Pick up the opposite outer edge of the roll and start wrapping it over the ingredients, using your fingers to keep it nice and tight.
-This can take a bit of practice, but don’t worry if your roll doesn’t look perfect.
+This can take a bit of practice, but don't worry if your roll doesn't look perfect.
 Roll it until the top edge of the wrapper overlaps the roll and press it tightly to stick.
 Place the roll on the cutting board with the seam facing down and then cut into bite-size pieces.